 Operation above these limits will cause irreversible damage to the filaments and possibly the ion source.
+Permanent damage to the multiplier will be caused if it is used outside the above ranges.

 Make use of the X-Trip interlock to prevent accidental damage to the analyser.